-New Yorkers for Clean Power (NYCP) recently partnered with PowerMarket to help residents in NYC, Westchester and the Hudson Valley choose from a variety of renewable energy projects.
+New Yorkers for Clean Power (NYCP) recently partnered with PowerMarket to help Central Hudson customers choose from a variety of renewable energy projects.
 In Westchester, PowerMarket launched ConEd’s first Community Solar Project: the Hawthorne Solar Warehouse.
 25 households receive 100% of their electricity from clean solar power and the average household saved $255 in the first year, or about 10% on their electricity bills.
 Founded in 2016 and based out of Brooklyn, PowerMarket makes a wonderful point — “Communities are becoming increasingly focused on local products.
 We now get our food, and beer locally.
 Why not electricity?”
-Sign up here and start saving money while supporting local, clean energy!
+Sign up here if you’re a Central Hudson customer and here if you’re a National Grid customer and start saving money while supporting local, clean energy!
 If you live in another region of NYS, check out NYSERDA’s new tool to find a community solar project near you.

 Something important to keep in mind with community solar projects is that they are not the same as Energy Service Companies/Suppliers (ESCOs) out there in the market.
 ESCOs can cost more than standard electric rates and are typically the go-between for residents and renewable energy projects in other states, whereas community renewable projects allow you to subscribe to local clean energy providers for a discount on your current electricity rate.